Chain algebras of finite distributive lattices

 For $u_1, u_2 \in P$ a \emph{join} of $u_1$ and $u_2$ is an element $a\in P$ such that $a\succeq u_1$ and $a\succeq u_2$, and such that any other element $a'$ with the same property satisfies $a'\succeq a$.
 If a join of $u_1$ and $u_2$ exists, it is clearly unique, and is denoted by $u_1\vee u_2$.
 Dually, one can define the \textit{meet} $u_1\wedge u_2$, when it exists.
 A \textit{lattice} is a poset for which every pair of elements has a meet and a join.
 An element of a finite lattice is called \textit{join-irreducible} if it covers exactly one element, and \emph{meet-irreducible} if it is covered by exactly one element.
 A lattice is called \emph{distributive} if the operations $\vee$ and $\wedge$ distribute over each other.

 An \emph{ideal} of a poset $P$ is a subset $I$ of $P$ such that if $u_1 \in I$ and $u_2\preceq u_1$, then $u_2 \in I$.
 In other words, an ideal is a downward closed subset of $P$.
 The set $\mathcal{J}(P)$ of ideals of $P$ is a poset, ordered by inclusion.
-Note that join of two ideals is their union, and the meet their intersection.
-Since the union and intersection of ideals is again an ideal, it follows that $\mathcal{J}(P)$ is a lattice.
+Since the union and intersection of ideals is again an ideal, it follows that $\mathcal{J}(P)$ is a lattice with the join of two ideals being their union, and the meet being their intersection.
 From the well-known distributivity of set union and intersection over one another it follows that $\mathcal{J}(P)$ is in fact a distributive lattice.
 Birkhoff's fundamental theorem for finite distributive lattices states that the converse is true when $P$ is finite. \begin{Theorem}[Birkhoff] Let $L$ be a finite distributive lattice.
 Then $L\iso \J(P)$, where $P$ is the induced subposet of join-irreducible elements of $L$. \end{Theorem}

 The \emph{dimension} of a lattice $L\cong \J(P)$ is defined to be the width of $P$.
 This is well defined as $\J(P) \cong \mathcal{J}(Q)$ if and only if $P\iso Q$ (\cite[Proposition~3.4.2]{Stanley}).
 We say that $L$ is \emph{planar} if $\dim (L)\le 2$.